Catamenial Pneumothorax and Endometriosis

 In November 2006, just 30 days after Lori's nephrectomy, our healthy mom of 61 was diagnosed with cloacogenic carcinoma, a rare and aggressive form of anal cancer.
 After receiving a clear routine colonoscopy exam just three months prior, she began to experience symptoms of an obstructed bowel, which her physician promptly diagnosed as irritable bowel syndrome (IBS).
 Eventually the pain worsened, sending her to the emergency room.
 A non-operable rectal tumor causing a bowel obstruction was discovered and an emergency colostomy was performed (re-routing of the bowel).

 For the next several months we traveled often between Los Angeles and San Diego to accompany mom through chemotherapy, radiation, multiple hospitalizations, surgeries and other procedures.
 During this time, our dad, who had previously depended upon mom for everything, had to learn how to completely manage the household as well as function as the primary caregiver.
-To his credit, he had a very short learning curve that he was faced with, and did more than even he thought he was capable of.
+To his credit, he faced a very short learning curve and accomplished more than even he thought he was capable of.
 Knowing that time with her might be short, we worked to improve the quality of her life where we could and found ways to show her how much we loved her.
 The Lord blessed us with 7 months before gently calling her home in June 2007.

 Although the loss is great, we look forward to the day when we will see her again, and we are comforted to know that she is finally free, safe and whole.
 Life can be incredibly hard, but God is faithful.